Citrus (manga)

 Citrus (stylized as citrus) is a Japanese yuri manga series written and illustrated by Saburouta.
-It was serialized in Ichijinsha's Comic Yuri Hime from November 2012 to August 2018 and is licensed in English by Seven Seas Entertainment.
+It was serialized in Ichijinsha's Comic Yuri Hime from November 2012 to August 2018.
+In North America, it is licensed in English by Seven Seas Entertainment.
 A 12-episode anime television series adaptation by Passione aired from January to March 2018.
 A sequel manga titled Citrus Plus began serialization in December 2018.

 Plot

 Yuzu Aihara, a fashionable, spontaneous and fun-loving city girl, transfers to a new neighborhood and high school after her mother's remarriage to another man.
-More preoccupied with boys and shopping than studying, Yuzu struggles to fit in at the conservative all-girls school and frequently clashes with the student council, specifically Mei Aihara, the hard-working, beautiful but cold student council president.
+More preoccupied with boys and shopping than studying, Yuzu struggles to fit in at Aihara Academy, a conservative all-girls school, and frequently clashes with the student council, specifically Mei Aihara, the hard-working, beautiful but cold student council president.
 As it turns out, Mei happens to be Yuzu's new stepsister and Yuzu finds herself having to share a bedroom with a girl she absolutely cannot stand.
 The series follows the evolution of the relationship between the two girls, with the animosity slowly lessening as the two begin to learn more about each other and confusion growing as Yuzu discovers that she is starting to develop romantic feelings for her new stepsister.